Gregory L. Verdine: Research

 In his academic research, Verdine made fundamental discoveries about how organisms manage their genomes: how they tag specific cell types and conduct search-and-destroy operations for cancer-causing abnormalities.
 Verdine has published more than 190 academic articles.
 In 2005, Verdine and Anirban Banerjee published research in crystallography showing how enzymes could be used to fix flawed DNA.
 In 2013, Verdine received a research grant to study cell-penetrating miniproteins in order to target cancer cells.
 His work has led to the FDA approval of the drugs romidepsin and paritaprevir.

 Verdine is also the inventor of stapled peptide technology, which stabilizes peptides intended for therapeutic use by introducing an all-hydrocarbon “staple” into the peptide’s linear backbone.
 These “stapled” peptides have a higher affinity for their targets, enter cells more easily and are less readily degraded.

 Biotechnology

 Companies

 To translate his discoveries into therapeutics, Verdine has founded or co-founded numerous public biotech companies including Variagenics, Enanta, Eleven Bio, Tokai, Wave Life Sciences, and Aileron.
 He also founded the private company Gloucester Pharmaceuticals, which was acquired by Celgene in 2009.
 His companies share the mission of developing molecules intended to target “hard-to-drug” endogenous targets that have remained out of reach of modern cell-penetration technologies.

 FogPharma

 In 2016, Verdine co-founded FogPharma with Sir David Lane to develop next-generation stapled peptides, Cell-Penetrating Miniproteins (CPMPs), a broad new class of medicines that aim to combine the cell-penetrating abilities of small molecules with the strong target engagement of biologics.
+In 2024, FogPharma was rebranded to Parabilis Medicines.